 - Any other benefits required under the employment agreement

-- Any other compensation amounts the Industrial Relations Court determines
+- Any other compensation amounts determined by the Industrial Relations Court

-Separation pay is a voluntary award in addition to other forms of severance pay and is regulated by the employment contract.
+Separation pay is a voluntary award and is regulated by the individual employment contract.